Biodun Jeyifo: Political activism and public engagement

-Political and Cultural Journalism
+Political and cultural journalism

-Between the mid-2000s to the early 2020s, Jeyifo maintained weekly columns titled Talakawa Liberation Forum (TLF) and Talakawa Liberation Courier (TLC) in two of the leading Nigerian newspapers, The Guardian and The Nation.
-This extension of his political activism might have crested in Nigeria’s Fourth Republic, but it began during his time as a postgraduate student at the University of Ibadan in 1971, when he wrote drama and theatre reviews for the now-defunct Daily Sketch.
-But for a brief hiatus during his years of graduate school in the US, Jeyifo has continuously practiced political and cultural journalism from a leftist perspective, almost as a driven, proselytizing mission for more than five decades.
-Using the sobriquet “Bamako Jaji,” Jeyifo wrote mostly for The Guardian, but also for The African Guardian and Afriscope, the latter two being weekly news magazines published in Lagos between the late 1970s and mid-1990s.
-Indeed, A selection of the TLF series in The Guardian was published as Against the Predators’ Republic in 2016 by Carolina Academic Press.
-Even at over 600 pages, the volume represents only a partial collection of Jeyifo’s journalistic writings since their inception in 1971.
+Between the mid-2000s and the early 2020s, Jeyifo maintained weekly columns titled "Talakawa Liberation Forum" (TLF) and "Talakawa Liberation Courier" (TLC) in two of the leading Nigerian newspapers, The Guardian and The Nation.
+This extension of his political activism might have crested in Nigeria's Fourth Republic, but it began during his time as a postgraduate student at the University of Ibadan in 1971, when he wrote drama and theatre reviews for the now-defunct Daily Sketch.
+But for a brief hiatus during his years of graduate school in the U.S., Jeyifo continuously practised political and cultural journalism from a leftist perspective, almost as a driven, proselytizing mission for more than five decades.

+Using the sobriquet "Bamako Jaji", Jeyifo wrote mostly for The Guardian, but also for The African Guardian and Afriscope, the latter two being weekly news magazines published in Lagos between the late 1970s and mid-1990s.
+A selection of the TLF series in The Guardian was published as Against the Predators' Republic in 2016 by Carolina Academic Press.
+Even at more than 600 pages, the volume represents only a partial collection of Jeyifo's journalistic writings from the time of their inception in 1971.

-Personal life
+Personal life and death

-Jeyifo has three children: Okunola Bamidele Jeyifous, a University of Chicago-trained neuroscientist who teaches at DePaul University in Chicago; Olalekan Babajide Jeyifous, a Cornell-trained architect, sculptor and public art muralist who lives in Brooklyn, NY; and Ruth Ayoka Samuels, an undergraduate student at Cornell currently working with a group of community activists providing shelter for homeless people and refuge for victims of spousal abuse and violence.
+Jeyifo died in Ibadan, Oyo State, on 11 February 2026, weeks after a symposium had been held on his 80th birthday at the MUSON Centre, Lagos, celebrating his life, intellectual engagements and engaging scholarship on African literature.
+He was survived by three children: Okunola Bamidele Jeyifous, a University of Chicago-trained neuroscientist who teaches at DePaul University in Chicago; Olalekan Babajide Jeyifous, a Cornell-trained architect, sculptor and public art muralist who lives in Brooklyn, NY; and Ruth Ayoka Samuels, an undergraduate student at Cornell currently working with a group of community activists providing shelter for homeless people and refuge for victims of spousal abuse and violence.